| Groom Elite Founder to Attempt Feat No

 12th, O’Hara-Bates will be hoping an early snow does not block Hart’s

+pass as has happened previously in early October.
 Mrs. O’Hara-Bates’ primary mount will be Four N Port, a

 Thoroughbred bred at her Navasota, Texas based Woodswitch Farms.
 The 10-year